mexus/ycm-flags/README.md

 ##Tuning
 As you can see at [`ycmflags.py`](ycmflags.py), the constructor accepts the following options:

 1. `flags`.
 If you want to pass any additional flags, here you go, pass them as a `list`: `["-xc++", "-Werror"]`.
 1. `additional_includes`.
 This option is for any additional include paths you want, it is also a `list`: `["/usr/include/curl", "some-weird-stuff/headers"]`.
-Keep in mind that relative pathes are resolved to the project's root.
+Keep in mind that relative pathes are resolved relatively to the project's root.

 ##Header files
 The main idea behind deducing compilation flags for a header file is to find a corresponding source file.
 If the file is found, then its flags are used (via the "compilation database").

-You can take a look at the algorythm in the static method `find_source_for_header`: it tries to locate a source file with the same name in the same path and in some subfolders (namely `source` and `src`).
+You can take a look at the algorithm in the static method `find_source_for_header`: it tries to locate a source file with the same name in the same path and in some subfolders (namely `source` and `src`).

+For example, if you have a file `/project/clang.h`, the tool will try to look for the following files:

+- `/project/clang.cpp`
+- `/project/clang.c`
+- `/project/src/clang.cpp`
+- `/project/src/clang.c`
+- `/project/source/clang.cpp`
+- `/project/source/clang.c`

-If it doesn't work for you, please feel free to ammend it the way you like.
+If it doesn't work for you, please feel free to amend it the way you like.
 Feedback is appreciated!

 [YCM]: https://github.com/Valloric/YouCompleteMe